HarryJamesGreenblatt/A-Riff-In-React/README.md

 # A Riff In React

+## 📢 Front Page News: Current Task

+**Date:** 2025-08-30

+**Task:** Consolidating Azure SQL resources.

+**Summary:** We are modifying the project's infrastructure to use a single shared Azure SQL Server (`sequitur-sql-server`) instead of provisioning a dedicated server for this project.
+This aligns with the "Scaffolding" project philosophy to reduce costs and centralize management for multiple template applications.
+The next step is to update the Bicep templates to reflect this change.

+---

 A modern, production-ready React application template demonstrating hybrid Azure SQL Database + Cosmos DB architecture.

 ## 🎯 Project Vision